-Clinical Trial Subjects participating in a study that uses endpoint IRT services, or those acting on their behalf, who submit unsolicited information to an endpoint website, including Personal Information, may expect that endpoint shares that information with clients who are responsible for the study.
+Clinical Trial Subjects participating in a study which uses endpoint IRT services, or those acting on their behalf, who submit unsolicited information to an endpoint website, including Personal Information, may expect that endpoint shares that information with clients who are responsible for the study.
 If a Clinical Trial Subject sends an unsolicited email to endpoint’s website regarding a clinical study, endpoint reserves the right to use or disclose the information contained in the email to third parties without seeking any additional consent from the Clinical Trial Subject.

 endpoint’s websites also contain forms for completion and submission, such as on a ‘Contact Us’ page.
 Information submitted will be used for the purposes described on the page containing the form.
 One may expect that information submitted will be shared with the appropriate endpoint employees and Agents necessary to take action on the information or request submitted.
-For example, resumes or curriculum vitae and information related to those seeking employment will be shared with the staff of the endpoint Human Resources Department and other endpoint employees involved in the hiring process.
+For example, resumes or curriculum vitaes and information related to those seeking employment will be shared with the staff of the endpoint Human Resources Department and other endpoint employees involved in the hiring process.

 4.9.5.Web Practices and Children

 endpoint’s web sites are not intended or designed to attract children.
-We do not collect information or data from children under the age of 13 nor do we desire to receive any information or data from children who visit our web site.
+We do not collect information or data on from children under the age of 13 nor do we desire to receive any information or data from children who visit our web site.

-endpoint Quality, Trust and Compliance
+Quality, Trust and Compliance Department

 endpoint Clinical, Inc.